-As described in their employment agreements, all Named Executive Officers are entitled to participate in a comprehensive physical program, which includes an annual examination at no cost to the Named Executive Officer.
-Additionally, the Named Executive Officers receive term life insurance policies in the amounts of \$1,000,000 (subject to underwriting) and \$500,000 (subject to limited underwriting).
-Each of the Named Executive Officers receives short-term and long-term disability benefits.
+As described in their employment agreements, Mr. Baur and Mr. Lyons are entitled to participate in a comprehensive physical program, which includes an annual examination at no cost to Mr. Baur or Mr. Lyons.
+Additionally, Mr. Baur and Mr. Lyons receive term life insurance policies in the amounts of \$1,000,000 (subject to underwriting) and \$500,000 (subject to limited underwriting).
+Each of Mr. Baur and Mr. Lyons receives short-term and long-term disability benefits.